-- A. Check incoming power source. - 1.
+- No 120 VOLT appliances working. - A. Check incoming power source. - 1.
 Make sure the shore power cord is plugged into the outlet. - 2.
 Check the circuit breaker at the shore power outlet to be sure it is set.
-Turn it off and then back on to be sure. - 3.
+Turn it off and then back on. - 3.
 Check the 50 Amp Main circuit breakers in the EMS Distribution Panel to be sure they are set.
 Turn them off and then back on to be sure. - 4.
-Using a circuit checker, be sure the 30 Amp shore power outlet has 120 volts available. - B. Check Change-Over relay, if so equipped. - 1.
+Using a circuit checker, be sure the 30 Amp shore power outlet has 120 VOLTS available. - B. Check" Change-Over" relay, if so equipped. - 1.
 Measure the voltage at the incoming side of the Main 50 Amp breaker.
 If voltage is NOT the same as the incoming line, repair the change-over.
-(Refer to the change-over service literature for trouble shooting.)

-II.
-120 volts available at non-controlled appliances and receptacles.
-Controlled appliances do not operate.

-- A. Check the 12 volt power to the EMS module. - 1.
+(Refer to the Change-Over service literature for trouble shooting.) - II.
+120 VOLTS available at non-controlled appliances and receptacles.
+Controlled appliances do not operate. - A. Check the 12 volt power to the EMS module. - 1.
 Check 12 volt, 3 Amp fuse on EMS Control Module.
-Replace if necessary. - B. Check 120 volt circuit breakers in EMS. - 1.
+Replace if necessary. - B. Check 120 volt circuit breakers in EMS - 1.
 Reset circuit breakers if necessary. - 2.
 Check for presence of voltage at branch circuit breakers with voltmeter. - 3.
 Check for presence of voltage at EMS terminals with voltmeter. - 4.
-Check wire from EMS Control Module to neutral bar is installed.

-III.
-Some controlled appliances turn on, others do not.

-- A. Reduce total current, appliance may be shed. - B. Check wiring to and from EMS Control Module. - 1.
+Check wire from EMS Control Module to neutral bar is installed. - III.
+Some controlled appliances turn on, others do not. - A. Reduce total current, appliance may be shed. - B. Check wiring to and from EMS Control Module. - 1.
 Check wiring from circuit breakers to EMS Control Module. - 2.
 Check wiring from EMS Control Module to controlled appliance. - 3.
-Check for power at associated EMS relay terminal.

-IV.
-Branch circuit breaker trips when power is applied.

-- A. Check wiring for shorts.

-- V. Air conditioner doesn't work.

-- Check thermostat wiring and settings.
+Check for power at associated EMS relay terminal. - IV.
+Branch circuit breaker trips when power is applied. - A. Check wiring for shorts. - V. Air conditioner doesn't work. - A. Check thermostat wiring and settings. - B. Check Air Conditioner